-Karen currently teaches regular classes at her Belair studio Yoga Garage, offers private & corporate classes, runs weekend yoga retreats at Port Elliot, works with professional sportsmen & women to help improve their performance and prevent injury & teaches children from kindy to year 12 at schools around Adelaide.
+Karen currently teaches regular classes at her Belair studio Yoga Garage, teaches yin yoga at The Yoga Centre, offers private & corporate classes, runs weekend yoga retreats at Port Elliot, works with professional sportsmen & women to help improve their performance and prevent injury & teaches children from kindy to year 12 at schools around Adelaide.

 Ashtanga yoga is a dynamic form of yoga where one posture flows into the next building internal & external heat.
 Ashtanga maximises strength, concentration & flexibility with focused breath awareness.
 Synchronising the breath with progressive poses (asanas) increases circulation creates a light and strong body and calms the mind.

 Yoga is one if the 6 fundamental systems if ancient Indian thought known as darasana, meaning “to see” or “point of view”.
 Yoga embraces this thought on a grand level – yoga is the mirror with which we can look inside ourselves, to see and recognise our inner self more completely.
 Yoga has attained many definitions over the 1000’s of years of its history.
 At the most simple level it is a method of tying together the strings off the mind, acting in such a way that all of your attention is directed towards the activity in which you are engaged – being present in every moment.